on-the-t/on-the-t.github.io/_posts/2015-11-02-Conversation-With-Edoardo-Salvati.md

 <b>Q10.
 How did you learn to chart?</b>

 _It has been a learning process.
 I downloaded the spreadsheet, carefully read the instruction worksheet and dove right in.
 My first match was the 2015 Monte Carlo Masters semifinal between Djokovic and Nadal.
 Obviously, there were a lot of shots and it took a very long to chart.
 Also, charting is more complicated for left-hand players  I had to alternate between typing, pressing the pause button on the remote control and flipping through the instructions to be sure my coding was correct.
 Sometimes I had to do this multiple times for one point.
 There were times I would have to start over, especially in long rallies, because I had made a mistake or missed a shot.
 The process is the same today, but now I have the coding system memorized so I can chart much faster.
-It is like learning a language: the more you practice, the more fluency you possess.
+It is like learning a language: the more you practice, the greater your fluency.
 It can be frustrating at first but it becomes more and more rewarding overtime._

-> It is like learning a language: the more you practice, the more fluency you possess.
+> It is like learning a language: the more you practice, the greater your fluency.

 <b>Q11.
 How do you decide which matches to chart?</b>